RubixML/ML/docs/classifiers/adaboost.md

 public influences() : array
 ```

-Return the training error at each epoch:
+Return the training loss at each epoch:
 ```php
 public steps() : array
 ```